tmtsoftware/csw/docs/src/main/commons/create-component.md

 ## Top level actor

-While the Supervisor works as the external interface for the component and the manager of its Lifecycle, the functional implementation of a component is implemented in a Top Level Actor (TLA), spawned by the Supervisor actor for any component.
+While the Supervisor works as the external interface for the component and the manager of its lifecycle, the functional implementation of a component is implemented in a Top Level Actor (TLA), spawned by the Supervisor actor for any component.
-However, the developer is not expected to implement TLA code directly.
-Instead, the functionality of the TLA is added by implementing the `ComponentHandlers` abstract class, consisting of a list of a methods, or `hooks`, called by the TLA during specific lifecycle and command events (see @ref:[Handlers](#handlers)).
+However, the developer is not expected to implement a TLA code entirely.
+Instead, the component-specific functionality of the TLA is added by implementing the `ComponentHandlers` abstract class, consisting of a list of a methods, or `hooks`, called by the TLA during specific lifecycle and command events (see [Handlers](#handlers)).
-The `ComponentHandlers` implementation is specified during construction using a factory (see @ref:[Constructing The Component](#constructing-the-component))
+The `ComponentHandlers` implementation is specified during construction using a factory (see [Constructing The Component](#constructing-the-component))

 The source code of the Top Level Actor can be found [here]($github.base_url$/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala).

 ## Handlers

-The following hooks should be overridden in your ComponentHandlers implementation class:
+The following hooks may be overridden in your ComponentHandlers implementation class:

 -   `initialize`: called when the component is starting up, prior to be put into the Running state.
 -   `validateCommand`: called when the component receives a command to validate it can be executed.  (see @ref:[Validation](#validation))
 -   `onSubmit`: called on Submit command if validateCommand returns `Accepted`.
 -   `onOneway`: called on Oneway command if validateCommand returns `Accepted`.
 -   `onGoOffline`: called when the component receives an external message from an administrative client to go offline.
 -   `onGoOnline`: called when the component receives an external message from an administrative client to go online.
+-   `onDiagnosticMode`: called when the component receives an external message from a client to enter a specified diagnostic behavior.
+-   `onOperationsMode`: called when the component receives an external message from a client to exit any diagnostic behavior and return to normal, operations behavior.
 -   `onLocationTrackingEvent`: called when a tracked dependency changes location state. (see @ref:[Tracking Dependencies](./multiple-components.md#tracking-dependencies))
 -   `onShutdown`: called when the component is shutting down.